SERVIR-WA/GALUP/training/2_rs/module4.md

 <ul>

 Efforts are ongoing to develop a harmonized LCC specific for West Africa land covers.
-The current scheme for the Regional Land Cover Mapping (RLCM) in West Africa is given below, and details are available <https://github.com/SERVIR-WA/GALUP/files/7573319/RLCM.pdf>.
+The current scheme for the Regional Land Cover Mapping (RLCM) in West Africa is given below, and details are available <a href="https://github.com/SERVIR-WA/GALUP/files/7573319/RLCM.pdf" target="_blank">here</a>.

  <details>
 <summary> <b> RLCM (Class name, Description) </b> </summary>